Why is WasteAid here?

 Collaborative Waste Assessment

-In late 2024, WasteAid and the International Organization for Migration (IOM) conducted a comprehensive waste assessment – WasteAid’s first in a humanitarian context – to understand the volume, composition and potential reuse opportunities of waste in Bentiu and Malakal.
+In late 2024, WasteAid, funded by the International Organization for Migration (IOM), conducted a comprehensive waste assessment – WasteAid’s first in a humanitarian context – to understand the volume, composition and potential reuse opportunities of waste in Bentiu and Malakal.
 The findings highlighted both challenges and opportunities for sustainable waste action.

 Waste-to-Use Pilot

-Building on this assessment, WasteAid and IOM have launched a groundbreaking waste-to-use pilot project funded by the Kingdom of the Netherlands.
-This initiative is designed to:
+Building on this assessment, WasteAid and IOM have launched a ground-breaking waste-to-use pilot project funded by the Kingdom of the Netherlands.
+To date, this initiative has:

-• Train around 30 participants in waste value skills, enterprise development and circular business models.
+• Trained 27 deeply engaged participants in waste value skills, enterprise development and circular business models.

-• Prioritise inclusion by ensuring women, young people and people with disabilities play a leading role.
+• Prioritised inclusion by ensuring women, young people and people with disabilities play a leading role – 70% of participants are women.

-Through hands-on training and enterprise testing, participants will gain real experience in techniques that can drive sanitation improvements while generating sustainable income.
+Through hands-on training and enterprise testing, participants – motivated by a desire to contribute to community improvement and interest in waste enterprises – are gaining real experience in techniques that can drive sanitation improvements while generating sustainable income.

 What This Means for Local Communities

-By linking environmental recovery with skills and enterprise, the pilot project aims to:
+By linking environmental recovery with skills and enterprise, the pilot project is:

-• Reduce health and environmental risks from unmanaged waste.
+• Reducing health and environmental risks from unmanaged waste.

-• Support community recovery and resilience, especially for displaced populations.
+• Supporting community recovery and resilience, especially for displaced populations.

-• Test circular economy models that can be scaled and replicated across other fragile and humanitarian settings.
+• Testing circular economy models that can be scaled and replicated across other fragile and humanitarian settings.

 As WasteAid and IOM progress from research to implementation, this effort sets an important precedent – showing how even in complex contexts like South Sudan, waste can be transformed into opportunity for cleaner, stronger, more resilient communities.